 - Angle one Wi-Fi antenna straight up and the other to the side.
 This will send the connection both directly up and down through ceilings and horizontally through walls for well-rounded coverage.

 It’s important to get set up with the internet you need.
-Learn how to choose your internet connection.
+Learn how to choose your internet connection by checking our Resource Center.